Skilled Divorce Attorneys Focus on Asset Protection in New Jersey

 When you retain our services, you can rely on our legal knowledge and attention to the important details as we pursue an optimal property distribution order for you.

 Tanya Helfand has been in practice for almost 30 years.
 She also owned retail stores for years and is experienced at working with the couple on business ownership issues.

-Contact a dedicated Morris County family law attorney for a free half-hour consultation
+Contact a dedicated Morris County family law attorney for a consultation

-Helfand & Associates advises divorcing New Jersey clients on property division terms and other issues.
-We are a boutique law firm that provides personalized attention to every case we undertake.
-Call (973) 428-0800 or contact us online to schedule a free half-hour consultation by phone or Zoom.
+Schenck Price advises divorcing New Jersey clients on property division terms and other issues.
+We provide personalized attention to every case we undertake.
+Call 973-539-1000 or contact us online to schedule a consultation by phone or Zoom.
 We appear regularly in counties throughout New Jersey – Bergen, Essex, Hudson, Passaic, Morris, Somerset, Sussex and Union.